SlimeVR/SlimeVR-Docs-Site/src/diy/diy-strap-components.md

 Component recommendations are based on testing and feedback from the SlimeVR community.

-## Table Of Contents
+## Table of Contents

 - TOC
 {:toc}

-## Community Strap Designs For WiFi and Smol Slimes
+## Community Strap Designs for WiFi and Smol Slimes

 ```admonish important
 For information on existing community designs for WiFi Slime straps refer to [Community DIY Straps](./community-diy-straps.md), and [Smol Community Straps](../smol-slimes/hardware/smol-slimes-community-straps.md) for [Smols](../smol-slimes/index.md) straps.